mmehrayin/cybersecurity-week9/README.md

 ## Summary of the data collected: number of attacks, number of malware samples, etc.

 I kept the deployed honeypots open for about 6 hours.
-Below are the summary of the data collected:
+Below is the summary of the data collected:

   - [ ] There were **1100** total attacks across all three honeypots (dionaea: 544, p0f: 200, snort: 356).